 Assessment: The results of the assessment (see Section 2.15) demonstrated an effective Strategic Planning Committee that is well guided to ensure emphasis on the priorities that matter.
-The committee has the required mix and depth of knowledge, skills, competencies and experience.
-The committee makes clear recommendations with the necessary documentation to the BoD.
-The committee examines the strategic direction of ATHEX and the Group and supervises and provides guidance to Management for the development of these actions and contributes to the identification of the long-term interests of the Company in the assessment of the products, services and markets in which it operates.
+The Strategic Planning Committee has the required mix and depth of knowledge, skills, competencies and experience.
+The above committee makes clear recommendations with the necessary documentation to the BoD.
+The Strategic Planning Committee examines the strategic direction of ATHEX and the Group and supervises and provides guidance to Management for the development of these actions and contributes to the identification of the long-term interests of the Company in the assessment of the products, services and markets in which it operates.

-Information on the current composition of the Committee, its operation and responsibilities, is available on the Company's website.
+Information on the current composition of the Strategic Planning Committee, its operation and responsibilities, is available on the Group's website.